ChrisMuriithi/MEL-Portfolio/README.md

 🔗 **LinkedIn:** [Christopher Mwangi](https://www.linkedin.com/in/christopher-mwangi-894265b0)
 💻 **GitHub:** [@ChrisMuriithi](https://github.com/ChrisMuriithi)

-> A collection of Monitoring, Evaluation & Learning (MEL) and Digital Health projects led and implemented across EDARP and partner organizations — showcasing work in data systems strengthening, dashboards, EMR interoperability, and adaptive programming.
+> This portfolio presents a compendium of Monitoring, Evaluation, and Learning (MEL) and Digital Health projects led and implemented across EDARP and collaborating partner organizations.
+Each project exemplifies practical experience in data systems design, analytics automation, and digital transformation, underscoring how MEL can transcend conventional reporting to become a strategic driver of program improvement, financial sustainability, and adaptive learning through strengthened data systems, interoperable electronic medical records (EMRs), and evidence-driven dashboards.

 ---